fifolifo/redisfb2k/README.md

 All foobar2000 installations using this script must export the exact same ID# in the exported xml file for a particular song.

-Play counts will be lost when sync are not performed regularly due to the asynchronous operation of this process.
+Play counts will be lost when syncs are not performed regularly due to the asynchronous nature of this process.
 Example:
 - PC A and PC B used this script to update the play count statistic for song C to 5 on the Redis db and locally.
 - Since then, PC A has played song C two more time.
 PLay count is now at 7.